dynamsoft-docs/document-normalizer-docs/programming/android/api-reference/document-normalizer-normalizing.md

 **Parameters**

-`[in] fileFullPath`: A string defining the file path.
+`[in] fileFullPath` A string defining the file path.
 It supports BMP, TIFF, JPG, PNG files.
-`[in] quad`: The detected quad for normalizing.
+`[in] quad` The detected quad for normalizing.

 **Return Value**